oFrederic/gitpeek/README.md

 - **Responsive & Accessible:** Clean, responsive UI with ARIA attributes for accessibility.
 - **Modern React Structure:** Uses functional components, custom hooks, and TypeScript types.
 - **Light/Dark Theme Toggle:** Instantly switch between beautiful light and dark themes with a single click.
 Your preference is remembered for future visits.
+- **Per-Repo Analytics:** View a commit activity chart for each repository by clicking "Show Analytics" on any result.

+---

+## Repository Analytics

+For each repository in the search results, you can click the **Show Analytics** button to view a chart of commit activity for the last 12 weeks.
+This feature fetches real-time data from the GitHub API and displays it in a responsive, accessible chart.
+Toggle the button to show or hide analytics for any repository.

 ---